What Requirements Are Needed for an AFSL?

 • Cash Flow Statement: A projection or statement showing the inflows and outflows of cash within the business.

-These documents must be current, typically not older than three months, and signed by an authorised officer of the company to ensure their validity and accuracy.
+These documents must be current and signed by an authorised officer to ensure their validity and accuracy.

 Compensation and Insurance Arrangements